 Scale Space’s Acceptable Use Policy (the “AUP”)

 Scale Space’s AUP for our internet service is designed to help protect Scale Space, end-users on our network, and the internet community in general from irresponsible or, in some cases, illegal activities.
-The Policy is a non-exclusive list of the actions prohibited by us.
-We reserve the right to modify the Policy at any time, effective upon posting at www.scalespace.co.uk
+This Policy is a non-exhaustive list of the actions prohibited by us.
+We reserve the right to modify the Policy at any time, effective upon posting at www.scalespace.co.uk.

 PROHIBITED USES OF SCALE SPACE SYSTEMS AND SERVICES:

-1. Transmission, distribution or storage of any material in violation of any applicable law or regulation is prohibited.
-This includes, without limitation, material protected by copyright, trademark, trade secret or other intellectual property right used without proper authorisation, and material that is obscene, defamatory, constitutes an illegal threat or violates export control laws.
+1. Transmission, distribution, or storage of any material in violation of any applicable law or regulation is prohibited.
+This includes, without limitation, material protected by copyright, trademark, trade secret, or other intellectual property rights used without proper authorisation, and material that is obscene, defamatory, constitutes an illegal threat, or violates export control laws.
+You are strictly prohibited from using the Scale Space network for any illegal activities or activities that are contrary to the expected conduct of our members and community, including accessing, distributing, or promoting materials that advocate violence, hate speech, or terrorism.

-2. Sending Unsolicited Bulk Email (“UBE”, “spam”).
+2. Sending Unsolicited Bulk Email (“UBE,” “spam”).
 The sending of any form of Unsolicited Bulk Email through Scale Space servers and network equipment is prohibited.
-Likewise, the sending of UBE from another service provider advertising a website, email address or utilising any Scale Space network resource is prohibited.
+Likewise, sending UBE from another service provider advertising a website, email address, or utilising any Scale Space network resource is prohibited.
 Scale Space accounts or services may not be used to solicit customers from, or collect replies to, messages sent from another Internet Service Provider where those messages violate this AUP or that of the other provider.

 3. Running Unconfirmed Mailing Lists.
 Subscribing email addresses to any mailing list without the express and verifiable permission of the email address owner is prohibited.
 All mailing lists run by Scale Space end-users must be closed-loop (“Confirmed Opt-in”).
-The subscription confirmation message received from each address owner must be kept on file for the duration of the existence of the mailing list.
-Purchasing lists of email addresses from 3rd parties for mailing to or from any Scale Space resource, or referencing any Scale Space account, is prohibited.
+The subscription confirmation message received from each address owner must be kept on file for the duration of the mailing list’s existence.
+Purchasing lists of email addresses from third parties for mailing to or from any Scale Space resource, or referencing any Scale Space account, is prohibited.

-4. Advertising, transmitting, or otherwise making available any software, program, product, or service that is designed to violate this AUP or the AUP of any other Internet Service Provider, which includes, but is not limited to, the facilitation of the means to send Unsolicited Bulk Email, initiation of pinging, flooding, mail- bombing, denial of service attacks.
+4. Advertising, transmitting, or otherwise making available any software, programme, product, or service that is designed to violate this AUP or the AUP of any other Internet Service Provider, which includes, but is not limited to, the facilitation of the means to send Unsolicited Bulk Email, initiation of pinging, flooding, mail-bombing, and denial of service attacks.

 5. Operating an account on behalf of, or in connection with, or reselling any service to, persons or firms listed in the Spamhaus Register of Known Spam Operations (ROKSO) database at www.spamhaus.org.